joelpurra/shell-keystroke-animator/README.md

 ## Limitations

+- Doesn't work great with Terminal commands which take longer than `linesleep` to execute fully.
 - The software isn't designed to handle special characters.
 Only linebreaks (`\n`) are treated differently, and is sent as the <kbd>&crarr;</kbd> (return) key.
 - Tested on Mac OS X 10.10 Yosemite - please add support for any other platforms you like!